danrusu/java-assisted-testing/README.md

 ### 2. Java assisted testing

-`Testing leads to failure, and failure leads to understanding.` *- Burt Rutan -*
+`"Testing leads to failure, and failure leads to understanding."` *- Burt Rutan -*

 ***